 I love electricity.
 Without it, we wouldn't have Electric Avenue, The Electric Company, the Electric Slide, or Electric Light Orchestra.
 But as awesome as electricity is, it also causes approximately 53,600 home fires every year.

 That statistic comes from the Electrical Safety Foundation (ESFi), sponsor of Electrical Safety Month and author of some great educational materials about the electrical hazards in your home.
-As an owner of a home built in 1947, their PDF, Know the Dangers in Your Older Home, caught my eye.
+As an owner of a home built in 1947, Fire Protection for Your Older Home, caught my eye.
 Since the U.S. Census bureau says that half of all homes in this country were built before 1973, others may be interested in this information as well.